metrorailings/OwlBlog/content/posts/2022-week-10-insights.md

 ## Chargers @ 49ers

 The energy this San Francisco defense shows is admirable.
 Multiple people throwing themselves at the tackle.

+The Chargers are taking greater care now to protect Herbert in the pocket, given all the ways they're scheming pass protection around Bosa.